-3.3 Event Playback
+3.3 Smart Playback

-When you select the event playback mode, the system will analyze and mark videos that contain the motion detection, line crossing detection, or intrusion detection information, .
+The smart playback function provides an easy way to get through the less effective information.
+When you select the smart playback mode, the system will analyze the video containing the motion detection, line crossing detection, or intrusion detection information.